NeuroSumbaD/SnnAsp/README.md

       optional arguments:
-        -h, --help            show this help message and exit -t, --train           specifies if training should be attempted -e, --evaluate        specifies if evaluation should be attempted -d, --deep            specifies that a deep evaluation should be performed (measure SNR over dataset) -m , --model          specifies name to load/save model -E, --epochs          provides number of epochs for training (default 120)
+        -h, --help            show this help message and exit -t, --train           specifies if training should be attempted -e, --evaluate        plots output of single example on each version of the model -d, --deep            measures SNR over the full dataset -m , --model          specifies name to load/save model -E, --epochs          provides number of epochs for training (default 120)